poiyomi/PoiyomiDocs/docs/general/faq.md

 ### When I Upload an Avatar, I get a message saying "Unlocked Shaders were found and will not be included in the build."

-This message indicates there was a problem with the Auto-Lock function.
-For context, your Materials must be locked in order to upload to VRChat in order to prevent unused features from being included.
+This message indicates there was a problem with the Auto-Lock function, which should never happen.

+> For context, your Materials must be locked in order to upload to VRChat in order to prevent unused features from being included.
+To ensure this is done automatically, the SDK will invoke a `IVRCSDKBuildRequestedCallback` function anytime a Build & Upload is commenced, which will run our Auto-Lock script.

-If this function fails to work and you get that message, ensure there are no scripts interfering with the Upload.
-Some tools and certain optimizers can interfere with the optimizer, even though they're not supposed to.
+If this function fails to work and you get that message, ensure there are no scripts interfering with the Upload!
+Some tools and certain optimizers can interfere with the locking function, even though they're not supposed to.

 - Remove any third-party tools and Packages you suspect are interfering until the message no longer appears when uploading.
 If you find the culprit issue, we encourage you to inform the creator of said scripts/utilities that are interfering with the Auto-Lock so that it doesn't happen again.

 :::tip Manual Lock-In